davidthegreat/algorithms-and-data-structures-workshop/sorting-searching/QuickSort.md

 * Pick a random element as pivot.
 * Pick median as pivot.

-The key process in QuickSort is partition().
-Target of partitions is, given an array and an element x of array as pivot, put x at its correct position in sorted array and put all smaller elements (smaller than x) before x, and put all greater elements (greater than x) after x.
-All this should be done in linear time.

-This is good links to understand how it works.
-But please, if some of this links contain a solution, avoid them.
-Try to do it with help.
+The steps for quickSort are next:

+1. Pick an element, called a pivot, from the array.
+2. Partitioning: reorder the array so that all elements with values less than the pivot come before the pivot, while all elements with values greater than the pivot come after it (equal values can go either way).
+After this partitioning, the pivot is in its final position.
+This is called the partition operation.
+3. Recursively apply the above steps to the sub-array of elements with smaller values and separately to the sub-array of elements with greater values.

-Quicksort is a recursive method, so we will have to use a technique to calculate the total running time of all the method calls.
-We can use a version of the "Recursion Tree Method" to estimate the running time for a given array of N element
+QuickSort is a recursive method, so we will have to use a technique to calculate the total running time of all the method calls.
+We can use a version of the "Recursion Tree Method" to estimate the running time for a given array of N element:

 ![RecursionTree](RecursionTree.png)